 2. Take-Out by Candlelight

-Before I realised that Valentine’s Day is on a Tuesday this year and I’ll be stuck in lectures all day, I’d planned on making adorable heart-shaped pancakes for my boyfriend in the morning, complete with bacon and maple syrup.
-I bought the cutest little heart-shaped frying pan (as you can see above), it’s perfect!
+Before I realised that Valentine’s Day is on a Tuesday this year and I’ll be stuck in lectures all day, I’d planned on making adorable heart-shaped pancakes in the morning, complete with maple syrup and strawberries.
+I bought the cutest little heart-shaped frying pan, it’s perfect!
 I’ll have to save it for another occasion.

 3. Anti-Valentine’s Day